A fan’s guide – the club from early doors to today

-Enjoying their best league season since the 1970s and back in Europe after 30 years, Waterford FC have also reenergised their loyal fan base and reignited the Munster Derby with Cork City.
+Enjoying their best league season since the 1970s and apparently back in Europe after 30 years, Waterford FC also reenergised their loyal fan base and reignited the Munster Derby with Cork City.

 Despite the departure of the two key players in the title-winning campaign, David McDaid and Mark O’Sullivan, Waterford’s return to top-flight football after ten years was a successful one, qualifying for Europe through the back door.

 Things are shaping up nicely for the club’s 90th anniversary in 2020 when UEFA dropped a bombshell, declaring WFC too new a club to enter the Europa League.
 What followed was relegation and Lee Power’s departure in 2021.

 The exact details of the club’s formation in 1930 are lost in history.
 Its roots lie in junior sides Waterford Celtic and Young Favourites, active in the late 1920s, the latter based at Ballynaneasagh, south-west from the city, where the newly formed Waterford AFC played their first home games in their debut season in the League of Ireland, 1930-31.

 Soon, by the November, the club’s new ground of Kilcohan Park was ready.
 Though Waterford would blip in and out of existence, dropping off the radar in the 1932, winning a first FAI Cup in 1937, missing out on a title play-off in 1941 through a payment dispute, resigning from the league soon afterwards, Kilcohan Park remained a constant.

 As did, from 1937 onwards, the Coad footballing dynasty.
 Joining his home-town club at 17, sublime inside-forward Paddy Coad was part of that 1941 side, before moving to Shamrock Rovers when Waterford collapsed.
 A player-manager by the age of 30, Coad led Rovers to three league titles, returning to see out his career at Kilcohan Park.